The SOA record contains important information about a domain and who is responsible for it.

 In the DNS, a 'zone' is an area of control over namespace.
 A zone can include a single domain name, one domain and many subdomains, or many domain names.
 In some cases, 'zone' is essentially equivalent with 'domain,' but this is not always true.

 A DNS zone transfer is the process of sending DNS record data from a primary nameserver to a secondary nameserver.
 The SOA record is transferred first.
-Using the serial number, the secondary server can check to see if it already has the data in its database.
+The serial number tells the secondary server if its version needs to be updated.
 Zone transfers take place over the TCP protocol.

 Learn more about various DNS records.